Achillea distans

-Achillea distans is a species of Achillea in the family Asteraceae.
-It is a perennial and grows in the temperate biome.
+Achillea distans is a perennial species of Achillea in the family Asteraceae.
+It is native to Europe.

 Description

-It iss a perennial plant that grows up to 60 centimeters high.
+It is a perennial plant that grows up to 60 cm tall.

-Ecology
+Distribution and habitat

-It grows in light forests, on rocky forest edges and in shrubs.
-It also grows in meadows and in fertile habitats.
+It is native to Europe and grows in the temperate biome.
+It can be found in light forests, on rocky forest edges and in shrubs.
+It also grows in meadows and fertile habitats.